 The latest experiment being widely publicised as I write is the alleged use of blockchain technology in Sierra Leone.
 I was extremely intrigued by this.
 Finally, a proper voting experiment using decentralised technologies!
 But once again, looking beyond the headlines proved disappointing.
 According to the article, tech startup Agora used a “private permissioned blockchain” to verify the results behind the scenes.
 But if you look at what actually took place, Agora employees and the CEO attended the paper ballot counting in an undisclosed number of locations (it seems like only one, but it’s difficult to tell), and they entered the tally into a blockchain.
 Yes, the only use of the blockchain was to enter paper voting results to make them immutable, so all of the problems of election verification, including legitimacy, privacy, and corruption were still there, instead of writing the results in a paper, they wrote them on the blockchain.
 You’ve just added one more failure point.

 The amazing thing, which is testament of the level of hype, is that this small-scale experiment has somehow mutated into the “World’s First Blockchain-Powered Election“, making it look like the entire election was held using blockchain technology.
 As someone wrote on Twitter: “How is this anything other than having a corruptible 3rd party manually enter votes into a database?”
+(ETA: The Sierra Leone National Electoral Commission has denied any blockchain use).

 Of all the uses for the blockchain that are supposed to become more widespread, proof of provenance is often mentioned as one of the most promising.
 Imagine any walk of life where you would like to have proof of provenance: ethical diamonds, organic food, environment-friendly resources, etc. This is perhaps one of the more hyped blockchain applications out there.
 Take this example: